List of cricketers by number of international five-wicket hauls: History

 Umar Gul recorded the first five-wicket haul in T20Is, taking 5 wickets for 6 runs in 3 overs against New Zealand at The Oval in 2009.
 Deepak Chahar has the best haul in T20I taking 6 wickets for 7 runs against Bangladesh at Nagpur in 2019.
 Rashid Khan (18 years 171 days) and Imran Tahir (37 years 327 days) are the current record holders for youngest and oldest cricketers to record a five-wicket haul in T20I cricket.

 Muthiah Muralitharan has the highest number of five-wicket hauls, with 77 across Test and ODI cricket.
 His haul of 67 five-wicket hauls is the highest in Test cricket.
 With 13 five-wicket hauls, Waqar Younis holds the highest number of five-wicket hauls in ODI cricket.
-10 players - Umar Gul, Ajantha Mendis, Lasith Malinga, Tim Southee, Imran Tahir, Kuldeep Yadav, Bhuvneshwar Kumar, Shakib Al Hasan, Rashid Khan and Jason Holder have taken at least one five-wicket haul in every format.
-Ajantha Mendis and Umar Gul are the only cricketers with multiple five-wicket hauls in all formats of the game.
-They also have the joint distinction of the most T20I five-wicket hauls.
+Twelve players - Umar Gul, Ajantha Mendis, Lasith Malinga, Tim Southee, Imran Tahir, Kuldeep Yadav, Bhuvneshwar Kumar, Shakib Al Hasan, Rashid Khan, Jason Holder, Lungi Ngidi and Alzarri Joseph have taken at least one five-wicket haul in every format.

-To date, 51 cricketers have taken 15 or more five-wicket hauls and 26 of whom went on to take 20 or more five-wicket hauls.
+To date, 56 cricketers have taken 15 or more five-wicket hauls and 26 of whom went on to take 20 or more five-wicket hauls.
 Nine players have taken 30 or more five-wicket hauls in their international career across the three formats.